andrewwoods/wp-debug-logger/README.md

 You still can.
 However, the plugin will add value to your logging efforts.
 Using this logger will add structure io the debug.log file, *and* give you a modern PHP interface to control the amount of logging in your website.
-Using a method with the logging level indicates the importance of the message.
+Using a method with the logging level indicates the severity of the message.

 ## Ideas for sections/pages